nilesh-vkarma/WebUI-Automation-FW/README.md

 # WebUI-Automation-FW
-Automaiton Frame Setup using Selenium with Python
+Automation Frame Setup using Selenium with Python